RobertoCastelli/rock-paper-scissors/README.md

 # rock-paper-scissors

-> A classic game of rock paper and scissors to challenge your skill vs an advanced AI! j/k.
+> A classic game of rock paper and scissors to challenge your skills vs an advanced AI! j/k.

 Enjoy!